-All three environments can exist simultaneously on the same Perkin-Elmer 32-bit processor.
+All three environments can exist simultaneously on the same 32-bit processor.

-The OS/32 real-time operating environment ìS event-driven. an priority-based, multitasking environment in which the other operating environments exist as monitors.
+The OS/32 real-time operating environment is an event-driven, priority-based, multitasking environment in which the other operating environments exist as monitors.
 Monitors are specialized real-time systems that manipulate the real-time scheduling components of OS/32 to create an environment that uses higher level scheduling algorithms.
-OS/32 is augmented for OS/32 time-sharing by the Multi-Terminal Monitor (MTM).
-Transaction processing is provided by RELIANCE.
+OS/32 is augmented for time-sharing by the Multi-Terminal Monitor (MTM).
+Transaction processing is provided by Reliance.
 Features of the OS/32 operating environments are summarized in Figure 1-1.

 This manual deals exclusively with the real-time and time-sharing environments.
-For more information on transaction processing, see the RELIANCE Overview Manual.
+For more information on transaction processing, see the Reliance Overview Manual.